YourNiceCv

 Frequently Asked Questions (FAQ)

-Q: Are hyperlinks okay to use in an ATS-friendly CV?
+Q: Are hyperlinks okay to use in an ATS-friendly resume?
 A: Yes, standard hyperlinks (like a link to your LinkedIn profile or portfolio) are generally fine and will be parsed correctly by modern ATS platforms.
 Ensure the URL is clean and professional.

 Q: Can I use bold and italic text?
 A: Absolutely.
 Bold and italic text are standard formatting options that do not confuse the ATS.
 Use them to highlight job titles, company names, or key metrics.